saturnMars/TDT4215_recommender_systems/README.md

 > or from
 > https://towardsdatascience.com/content-based-recommender-systems-28a1dbd858f5

-1. Stopword removal in titles
+1. Stopword removal in titles in pre.py
-2. Merge titles and keyword lists
+2. Merge titles and keyword lists in pre.py
 3. Only work with single user file:
 4. TF\*IDF for keywords compared to the keywords of all their articles
 5. Build matrix from the article